Updated Running Quark and Lepton Parameters at Various Scales: Implications

 Regarding mixing angle predictions, if the Yukawa matrix $Y_d$ is hierarchical and has a symmetric 1-2 block with a vanishing 1-1 element, one can derive the approximate Gatto-Sartori-Tonin (GST) relation $\sqrt{y_d/y_s}\approx \theta_{12}$\ \cite{Gatto:1968ss}, when further assuming that the Cabibbo angle is dominated by the down quark sector.
 By an analytical diagonalization we find the exact relation $\arctan(\sqrt{y_d/y_s})= \theta_{12}$.\footnote{Predictions for the Yukawa ratio $\sqrt{y_d/y_s}$ also emerge under other assumptions, e.g.\ in the $SU(5)$ GUT scenario discussed in \cite{Antusch:2018gnu}.} For this quantity, which is again highly stable under RG running and SUSY threshold corrections, we obtain

 The experimental central value for the Cabibbo angle $\theta_{12}$ given in Eq.\ \eqref{eq:CKM:MZ} lies well within the 1$\sigma$ range of the PDG 2022 result.
 However, with the 2024 data, the uncertainty intervals only overlap at the 3$\sigma$ level.
 We also note that with the reduced uncertainties of the PDG 2024 dataset, the approximate GST relation is not accurate enough.
-Furthermore, we would like to remark that when confronting the PDG 2024 results with models, it is important to carefully account for uncertainties arising from the model construction and analysis, as these may now exceed the experimental ones.
+Furthermore, we would like to remark that when confronting the PDG 2024 results with models, it is important to carefully account for uncertainties arising from the model construction and analysis.